 Some of the main areas of materials represented in the archives include:

-Also included in the archives are materials from the Central Texas Historical Archives, managed by the College of Arts and Sciences and the History program of A&M-Central Texas.
+Also included in the archives are materials from the Central Texas Historical Archive, managed by the College of Arts and Sciences and the History program of A&M-Central Texas.
 Dedicated to preserving the political, foreign policy, and military history of the Cold War Era at home and abroad, the extensive collections are of both regional and national interest.

 The A&M-Central Texas Digital Archives is an ongoing project to digitize materials from our permanent collections to enhance access for researchers both on and off campus.